istio-ecosystem/sail-operator/docs/ossm/create-mesh/README.md

 # Scoping the service mesh with DiscoverySelectors
-This page describes how the control plane monitors/discovers cluster resources and how to manage its scope.
+This page describes how the service mesh control plane discovers and observes cluster resources and how to manage this scope.

 A service mesh will include a workload that:
 1. Has been discovered by the control plane
 1. Has been [injected with a Envoy proxy sidecar](../injection/README.md)

-By default, the control plane will watch all namespaces within the cluster, meaning that:
+By default, the control plane will watch ("discover") all namespaces within the cluster, meaning that:
 - Each proxy instance will receive configuration for all namespaces.
 This includes information also about workloads that are not enrolled in the mesh.
 - Any workload with the appropriate pod or namespace injection label will be injected with a proxy sidecar.

-This may not be desirable in a shared cluster, and you may want to limit the scope of the service mesh to only a portion of your cluster.
+This may not be desirable in a shared cluster.
+You may want to limit the scope of the service mesh to only a portion of your cluster.
 This is particularly important if you plan to have [multiple service meshes within the same cluster](./multi-control-planes/README.md).

 ### DiscoverySelectors
-Discovery selectors provide a mechanism for the mesh administrator to limit the scope of a service mesh.
+Discovery selectors provide a mechanism for the mesh administrator to limit the control plane's visibility to a defined set of namespaces.
 This is done through a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors), which defines criteria for which namespaces will be visible to the control plane.
 Any namespaces not matching are ignored by the control plane entirely.

 > **_NOTE:_** Istiod will always open a watch to OpenShift for all namespaces.
 However, discovery selectors will ignore objects that are not selected very early in its processing, minimizing costs.